oasis-proxy/oasis-proxy/README.md

 ## Highlights

-Currently only supports Chrome browser, Firefox is in the plan.
+~~Currently only supports Chrome browser, Firefox is in the plan.~~

+Only supports Chrome browser, Firefox is not being considered for now.

 - Support user-configured browser proxies (HTTP/HTTPS/SOCKS4/SOCKS5).
 - Support proxy policies(& reject policy) in autoProxy format or internal-rule format.